ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > healthy.
 When he was diagnosed with kidney stones, he stated that it could have been worse, had it
 > not been for his Kidneyaid capsules.

-The speaker adjusted his position when his initial claims were jeopardized.
-When the situation has changed, the speaker changed his position, too.
+The speaker adjusted their position when their initial claims were jeopardized.
+When the situation has changed, the speaker changed their position, too.

 <a name="poisoning"></a> Poisoning the well